 Program overview

 The Honours Bachelor of Science in Nursing (BScN) program is designed to prepare students for a rewarding career as a Registered Nurse (RN).
 This program emphasizes health promotion and wellness, focusing on compassionate care for individuals who are ill.
-Students will engage in career-specific scenarios through hands-on experiences in clinical placements and simulation labs, ensuring they are well-equipped for real-world challenges.
-The curriculum is structured to foster a supportive learning environment, with small class sizes and access to state-of-the-art facilities, including an Adult Medical-Surgical Simulation Lab.
-This program is not just about theory; it’s about practical application and developing the skills necessary to make a significant impact in the healthcare field.
+Students will engage in hands-on experiences through clinical placements starting in their first year, alongside innovative learning in small class sizes.
+The curriculum is enriched with access to state-of-the-art facilities, including simulation labs that replicate real-world scenarios, ensuring that graduates are well-equipped for success in their nursing careers.

 Program structure

-• Access to various specialized labs, including a general lab, a simulated home, an assessment lab, and a maternal-child simulation lab.
+• Access to various specialized labs, including an Adult Medical-Surgical Simulation Lab, a maternal-child simulation lab, and a general lab.

 • Opportunities for hands-on learning through active participation in life-like situations.